 Long ago, it’s all about having some form of savings in the bank, but in this day and age, when economic movement is rather delicate and sensitive to a variety of external factors, it’s important that we think and position ourselves above these circumstances.

 As overseas Filipino workers (OFWs), we are privileged with the opportunity to explore what life has to offer outside of our home country, and at the same time provide better for ourselves and our families.
 However, it’s not enough that we only rely on what we have right now, because let’s face it – most of us aren’t going to settle down overseas when we reach retirement age, because for us Filipinos, it’s still about family.

 Having said that, our goal for our time spent working abroad is not only fixed in the present, but on the future where we see ourselves happy and hopefully successful with the kind of life we’ve achieved.
 And a good way to get there is by opening ourselves to new opportunities through good investments.

-Here are some investment avenues we can take to reach our financial goals and to secure our future:
+Here are some investment channels we can use to reach our financial goals and secure our future:

 1. Pooled Funds

 If you’ve been in some kind of financial training or have some background in the industry, you may have heard about mutual funds, unit investment trust funds and variable unit-linked funds.
 These funds are handled by professional fund managers who invest primarily in equities and bonds.
 Another type of pooled fund is the variable unit-linked fund, which also offers insurance coverage.